bergeronmatt/scheduler_app/README.md

 Once you have initialized your database and installed all the necessary packages in on the client and server sides, you can now run your project locally

+**For Development**

 1. cd into ./api and then run the following in your terminal
     - <i>npm run dev</i>
 2. in a separate terminal window, cd into ./client and run the following
     - <i> npm start </i>

+**For Production**

+Before deploying any updates to production, you must update the production build folder on the Client Side, otherwise Docker will build using a previous production build.
+To update your production build, delete the build folder from the client directory, and run the following command
+    - <i>npm run build</i>

+This will update the client side of the app and your development changes will take effect on the next docker compose up.

+To run the production build locally to check for any issues, use the following command
+    - <i>npm run serve</i>

+In either of the above cases, these will be your local ports:

 Your server and api should be running locally on http://localhost:8080 Your client will be running on http://localhost:3000